Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Application to PM 2.5 mapping in Northern California

 \subsection{Data}

-The dataset comprises fine particulate matter (PM\textsubscript{2.5}) measurements from 67 air quality monitoring stations across Northern California between 1st June 2020 and 31st October 2020, coinciding with the region’s peak wildfire season.
-Ground-based data were augmented with satellite data of aerosol optical depth (AOD) from the Multi-Angle Implementation of Atmospheric Correction (MAIAC) algorithm, which provides high-resolution (\~ 1 km x 1 km) gridded observations from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments aboard NASA’s Terra and Aqua satellites \cite{lyapustin2018}.
-To account for wildfire smoke influence on PM$_{2.5}$ concentrations, smoke plume data were obtained from the National Oceanic and Atmospheric Administration’s (NOAA) Hazard Mapping System (HMS), which delineates smoke plume extent based on satellite imagery \cite{NOAA_HMS_Smoke}.
-Together these data enabled a comprehensive characterization of spatiotemporal variation in PM\textsubscript{2.5} and its association with wildfire smoke during the 2020 fire season in Northern California.
+The dataset comprises of fine particulate matter (PM\textsubscript{2.5}) measurements from 67 air quality monitoring stations across Northern California between 1st June 2020 and 31st October 2020, coinciding with the region’s peak wildfire season.
+Ground-based data were linked with satellite data of aerosol optical depth (AOD) from the Multi-Angle Implementation of Atmospheric Correction (MAIAC) algorithm, which provides high-resolution (\~ 1 km x 1 km) gridded observations from an algorithm applied to observations from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA’s Terra and Aqua satellites \citep{lyapustin2018}.
+To account for wildfire smoke influence on PM$_{2.5}$ concentrations, we included smoke plume data from the National Oceanic and Atmospheric Administration’s (NOAA) Hazard Mapping System (HMS), which delineates smoke plume extent based on satellite imagery \citep{NOAA_HMS_Smoke}.
+Together these data enabled the characterization of spatiotemporal variation in PM\textsubscript{2.5} and its association with wildfire smoke during the 2020 fire season in Northern California.